Many people think that mold only occurs in older homes, but that’s simply not true.

 House of any age can develop a mold problem because the source of mold spores is not age-dependent.

-It is not uncommon to find mold growing in older homes and buildings.
-While some mold is not harmful to be around, if left untreated, mold can become a hazard within the home.
+While some mold is not harmful to be around, if left untreated, mold can become a hazard within your home.

 The best way to treat any type of mold is to first try to prevent it.

 The most common household mold types usually develop as a result of water damage or damp surfaces that are not regularly cleaned and dried.

 Do your best to fix any leaking pipes, dry out wet areas in the home and to regularly clean carpeting, wooden floors and walls.